 When?
 If you want to improve everything you do — and if you have a theistic worldview (so you believe that God actively “doing things” in the world & in your life) and if you believe that God will more effectively “do things to help you” when you pray — then you will want to "pray for everything," as Paul tells us in Philippians 4:6. {but "pray for everything" doesn't mean praying constantly} {5slides(03-07) – i.e. 5 slides (numbers 3,4,5,6,7) in my PowerPoint Outline for an academic talk in 2018} {more and more about living with God vs living without God}

-What? * Prayer will help you to BE and DO (what God wants you to be, and do) and also to love Him and be loved by Him.
+What?
+Prayer will help you to BE and DO (what God wants you to be, and do) and these include loving Him and being loved by Him.
 God wants to improve the depth & quality of your relationship with Him. / This is a wonderful opportunity, graciously given to us by God.
 It's one of the most important results of prayer, to help us fulfill The Greatest Commandment, to fully love God with our hearts-and-minds, in our feelings, thoughts, actions.

 What is Your Process of Praying?
 I say "Your Process of Praying" – not “THE Process of Praying” – because prayer is basically just being with God (to enjoy, listen, talk, think,...) and the ways you do this (as decided by you and Him) are different than how another person does it.
 And each person will use different ways of praying in different situations.
 There is no “correct formula” for praying, because a process-of-prayer depends on who is praying, and their situation, so there are many ways to pray. {6slides(16,19-23)} {more & more}